Why Website Content is So Important

 Give Your Audience a Reason to Come Back to Your Website

-If you never have any new content or information on your website, then people don't have a reason to come back!
+If you never have any new content or information on your website, people don't have a reason to return!
 Give them a reason to keep engaging with you by providing valuable, relevant information on an ongoing basis.

 Search Engine Optimization

 Google loves content.
-When you have a website densely populated with content that is relevant to your industry, you have a better chance of getting found through the search engines.
+When you have a website densely populated with content relevant to your industry, you have a better chance of getting found through the search engines.

 It's "Property You Own"

-Social Media a fantastic way to reach your audience and a channel every business should use.
-But, at the same time, social platforms can change the rules in the blink of an eye.
+Social Media is a fantastic way to reach your audience and a channel every business should use.
+At the same time, social platforms can change the rules in the blink of an eye.
 Your website should be a key component of your brand and business.
-It's a place that you own, where you control the rules and the experience for your audience.
+It's a place that you own, where you control the rules and your audience's experience.